mohdasif7183/Hack-websites-and-web-applications-like-black-hat-hackers/8part-Xss-Vulnerabilities.md

 Cross-Site Scripting (XSS)

-In this section, we begin exploring **Cross-Site Scripting (XSS)**, one of the most common web application vulnerabilities.
-Unlike SQL Injection, which targets the database or server, **XSS targets the users of the application** by injecting malicious JavaScript into web pages.
+In this section, we begin exploring Cross-Site Scripting (XSS), one of the most common web application vulnerabilities.
+Unlike SQL Injection, which targets the database or server, XSS targets the users of the application by injecting malicious JavaScript into web pages.

  What is Cross-Site Scripting (XSS)?

-Cross-Site Scripting (XSS) is a vulnerability that allows an attacker to inject **JavaScript code** into a web page.
-When another user visits the affected page, the injected JavaScript is executed by **their web browser**.
+Cross-Site Scripting (XSS) is a vulnerability that allows an attacker to inject JavaScript code into a web page.
+When another user visits the affected page, the injected JavaScript is executed by their web browser.

-Unlike server-side vulnerabilities, JavaScript is a **client-side scripting language**, meaning the code runs on the **victim's browser**, not on the web server.
+Unlike server-side vulnerabilities, JavaScript is a client-side scripting language, meaning the code runs on the victim's browser, not on the web server.

 As a result:

-* The web server simply delivers the page containing the malicious JavaScript.
+ The web server simply delivers the page containing the malicious JavaScript.
-* The victim's browser executes the JavaScript automatically.
+ The victim's browser executes the JavaScript automatically.
-* Any actions performed by the script happen in the victim's browser under their current session.
+ Any actions performed by the script happen in the victim's browser under their current session.

-> **Important:** Even if the injected JavaScript attempts to establish a reverse shell or perform other actions, those actions execute from the **victim's computer**, **not from the web server**.
+> Important: Even if the injected JavaScript attempts to establish a reverse shell or perform other actions, those actions execute from the victim's computer, not from the web server.

 ---

  Types of Cross-Site Scripting (XSS)

-There are **three main types of XSS vulnerabilities**:
+There are three main types of XSS vulnerabilities:

  1. Stored (Persistent) XSS